akshatowl/VisualSlopeDetection/README.md

 # ROS Node based on RosPy

-This ros node subcribers to the topic:
+This ros node subcribes to the topic:
 ```
 /camera/depth/rect_image_raw
 ```